gumbarros/BootstrapSearch/README.md

 - Add a build system with support for CDNs and module bundlers
 - Extend accessibility and keyboard navigation
 - Add unit tests and continuous integration

+## Special Thanks
+Thanks to @gch1p for the original library, without it, this would have been impossible :)